candlecorp/candle-cloud-docs/deploy/_index.md

 ---
 title: Deploy Service
 weight: 1
-description: 'Candle Cloud Deployment Service.'
+description: "Candle Cloud Deployment Service."
 ---

 # Deploy Service on Candle Cloud

 Welcome to the Deploy Service documentation.
-With the Candle Cloud's Deploy Service, you can effortlessly host and run your Wick applications, ensuring a scalable, robust, and secure environment for your projects.
+With the Candle Cloud's Deploy Service, you can effortlessly host and run your Wick applications, ensuring a scalable, robust, and secure environment for your Wick applicatoins.

+Unsure of what type of applications can be built with Wick?
+Check out the [Wick Examples Applications](https://github.com/candlecorp/wick-apps).

 In this section, you'll find comprehensive guides covering various facets of the deployment process and management on Candle Cloud: